 8. Butter, cold, 30 gr

-Remove skin from fish (this should be very easily done with your hand), place each fillet on a plate with two fennel quarters, and pour sauce over.
+Remove skin, and fillets from the bone (this should be very easily done with your hand and the help of a spatula).
+Place each fillet on a plate with two fennel quarters, and pour sauce over.